UK A-Z Part 1

 The Angel of the North is a contemporary steel sculpture designed by Antony Gormley, which is located just outside Gateshead.
 Standing 20 metres (66 ft) tall, with wings measuring 54 metres (177 ft) across, the wings are angled 3.5º forward to create "a sense of embrace".
 It stands on a hill on the southern edge of Low Fell, overlooking the A1 and A167 roads into Tyneside and the East Coast Main Line rail route, south of the site of Team Colliery.

-A to Z of Britain, Series 1 1st Stamp (2011) Blackpool Tower
+UK A-Z Part 1 1st Stamp (2011) Blackpool Tower

 Blackpool Tower